William Fried

 Background

 Some concert highlights include performances at the LA Philharmonic Green Umbrella Series, Vancouver New Music Festival, Roerich Museum (NY), UC San Diego Wed@7 Series, La Giralda de l’Arboç, and New England Conservatory’s Summer Institute for Contemporary Performance Practice.
-Critics have described my playing as “poised and remarkably dexterous… hypnotic” (The Boston Globe), “in possession of an incredible technique” (Vancouver Classical Music), “particularly forceful” (The San Diego Union Tribune), “subtly shaded and delicately phrased” (SanDiego.com), and “awe inspiring” (Beacon Sound).
+Critics have described my playing as “poised and remarkably dexterous… hypnotic”—The Boston Globe, “in possession of an incredible technique”—Vancouver Classical Music, “particularly forceful”—The San Diego Union Tribune, “subtly shaded and delicately phrased”—SanDiego.com, “truly engrossing”—I Care if you Listen, and “awe inspiring”—Beacon Sound.

-Locally, I have appeared in several productions of Charlotte’s Sensoria Festival of the Arts, including accompanying the Paul Taylor Dance company during their 2017 visit, and have been a frequent guest at the Charlotte New Music Festival.
-I often serve as clinician and adjudicator throughout North Carolina.
+Locally, I have appeared in several productions of Charlotte’s Sensoria Festival of the Arts, including accompanying the Paul Taylor Dance company during their 2017 visit, as well as performing for local opera and dance productions at UNCC, CPCC, Winthrop, Charlotte SHOUT and other venues.
+During its ten-year run, I was a frequent guest at the Charlotte New Music Festival where I premiered countless new works (I also did similar work as member of resident new music ensembles at the University of California, San Diego, and the Atlantic Music Festival).
+I often serve as masterclass clinician and adjudicator throughout North Carolina.

 My undergraduate degree was in mathematics; during subsequent graduate studies in music, I studied piano with Aleck Karis and Stephen Drury.